 Woven baskets are a great way to add some personality to an entryway.
 They are beautiful pieces that will hold as many shoes as you need.
 Baskets are great because they will contain any dirt or dust that shoes tend to drag inside.
 You can add as many baskets as you need, in whatever shapes and sizes you desire.
 This option is customizable to you and your space, making it a great option for any household.

 Shoe cubbies are all about maximizing storage space.
 They are essentially small, square spaces that are just large enough to hold the standard shoe.
-This is a great option for anyone with a large family or anyone who has a lot of guests over regularly.
+This is a great option for anyone with a large family or anyone who has a lot of guests over regularly, stated Large Family Table.
 There are a lot of modernly designed shoe cubbies that will ensure you always have plenty of room for shoes in your entryway.

 When it comes to maximizing your entryway space, the best storage options are the ones that hang up on your walls.
 Hanging shoe organizers do just that, making them perfect for smaller-sized entryways.
 A hanging shoe organizer is typically a piece of fabric or other material that has multiple shoe-sized pockets that can easily hold a standard pair of shoes.
 This storage unit is great for keeping shoes off the ground and hanging neatly on your entryway wall.